The Real Reason Why You Can't Lose Weight...

 - Fat Chance: Beating the Odds Against Sugar, Processed Food, Obesity, and Disease - by Robert H. Lusting

-- Why We Get Fat and what to do about it – Gary Taubes
+- Why We Get Fat and What To Do About It - by Gary Taubes

-- Good Calories, Bad Calories: Fats, Carbs, and the Controversial Science of Diet and Health – Gary Taubes
+- Good Calories, Bad Calories: Fats, Carbs, and the Controversial Science of Diet and Health - by Mark Hyman

 When all is said and done, it all comes down to how you feel about the way you look, because comparison is the thief of joy!